fkia413/AMS-Individual-Project/edited.outline.md

 meet 1:30, 4:30

+Workshops aren't strictly marked like 'projects'.
+It's more of a feedback at the end kind of thing than getting a particular mark

+If you wish to use any technologies which have not been covered as part of your training, you must consult your trainer first.

+All supporting documentation for your project should be included in your remote repository at the close of business on the day of presenting your project.

+are we presenting it to anyone at the end?

+## Plan

+1. Set up KanBan board
+2. Set up Git feature branch model
+3. Plan out Agile
+4. Look on YouTube for ideas for One Piece

 ## Project Specification: QA Store

-encapsulate concepts from all core training modules, including:

-Agile & Project Management

-Databases

-Programming Fundamentals

-Front-End Web Technologies

-Full-Stack Development Technologies

-## Objective
+Create an online storefront

-To create a simple online storefront, fully conforming to a provided client specification.
+fully conforming to a provided client specification.

-This will involve the use of supporting tools, methodologies and technologies that encapsulate all modules covered during training.

-Your team is tasked with building an easy-to-use and attractive website that provides information about various products, product categories, pricing, and upcoming sales.
+easy-to-use and attractive website

+that provides information about various products, product categories, pricing, and upcoming sales.
-Some features have been identified by the client as "essential", while others are "desirable".

-Prioritisation of these features is key to the success of your team.

-There is time for two 2-day Sprints before the site is scheduled to "go live".

-If you wish to use any technologies which have not been covered as part of your training, you must consult your trainer first.

-You are required to plan your approach using the design techniques you have learned.

 ## Scope

-The minimum requirements for this project are as follows:

-***AGILE*** Full commitment to an Agile approach, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.
+***AGILE*** utilisation of Sprints, user stories, acceptance criteria, story points.
+Prioritisation of these features is the key to success.
+There is time for two 2-day Sprints before the site is scheduled to "go live". take 10 minutes in each morning to plan out your day. the rest should be fine even solo.

-***KANBAN via JIRA*** A Kanban board with full expansion on user stories and tasks needed to complete the project, along with a record of any issues or risks encountered during project creation.
+***KANBAN via JIRA*** A Kanban board with full expansion on user stories and tasks needed to complete the project, along with a record of any issues or risks encountered during project creation.-> You are required to plan your approach using the design techniques you have learned. be required to track your designs and workflow throughout the duration of the project, with emphasis on how Agile methodology shaped the application over time.
+(You should have a kanban board for the planning stage.
+The screenshots would be in the README of the repo (which will act as the documentation for the project).
+You could put a description of what you did in the README if you prefer)

-***GITHUB*** Code integrated into a central repository on a Version Control System, utilizing issues, pull requests, merge requests, and any other aspects deemed appropriate.
+***GITHUB*** Code integrated into a central repository on a Version Control System, utilizing issues, pull requests, merge requests, and any other aspects deemed appropriate.-> You will be required to utilize the Feature-Branch Model, and to push a working copy of your code to the main branch regularly.
+It is recommended to use the feature- naming strategy for your feature branches.

 ***MySQL*** Database Management System